crashwire1/Python-Projects/README.md

 ## ⚙️ Current Scripts

 1. **`revshell.py`** 🐍
    A simple reverse shell that connects back to a remote server, giving you access to a target machine's command line.
-(Utilize Netcat listener to receive shell)
+(Run from a Linux machine, and utilize Netcat listener to receive shell)

 2. **`dns_mole.py`** 🕳️
    A post-exploitation tool leveraging DNS tunneling to stealthily exfiltrate data out of a compromised network without raising alarms.
 (COMING SOON)

 5. **`port_scan.py`** 🔍
    A lightweight port scanner that helps identify open ports and services running on a target system.
-(Run from a Linux machine)

 6. **`sniffl.py`** 📡
    A simple program that sniffs WiFi beacon and probe requests, helping you identify nearby wireless networks and devices broadcasting for connections and outputs the data into a text file.
 (Ensure wireless adapter is in monitor mode)